wix-incubator/wix-developers-example-apps/oauth-boilerplate/README4USABILITYTESTING.md

 You are an invoice company (e.g. Blue Invoice) developer and you want to create an app that will integrate with Wix sites and will generate **Blue Invoice** invoices.
 Create an application that will:
 - create an invoice (including list of the purchased items, amount paid per item, total amount paid, customer name and address, site name, etc.) for every transaction made through Wix on a Wix site.
-- send the invoice to the customer’s email.
+- send the invoice to the customer in a chat message.
 For the full use case and flow, see the [User Flow for Usability Testing](./USERFLOW4TESTING.md) article.